xRSquared/xRSquared/README.md

 These are some long-horizon personal projects that I am working on:

-- **Knowledge Box**: A personal "search engine"
+- **Knowledge Box**: A personal "search engine."

-  - uses sentence embeddings, and a vector database to allow me to search my personal "knowledge base" with natural language.
+  - It uses sentence embeddings and a vector database to search my personal "knowledge base" with natural language.

 - **Adainference**: Adaptive experimentation made easy

-## 🧠 Things I'm learning
+## 🧠 Things I'm Learning

 - Rust
 - Operationalizing [Large Language Models](https://en.wikipedia.org/wiki/Large_language_model)

-## 🤝 I’m looking to collaborate on…
+## 🤝 I’m Looking To Collaborate On…

 - Creating functional products for end-users using state of the art AI models.